fastmcp-me/puppeteer-vision-mcp/README.md

 # API_BASE_URL=https://api.openai.com/v1  # Uncomment to override
 # USE_SSE=true  # Uncomment to use SSE mode instead of stdio
-PORT=3001  # Only used in SSE mode
+PORT=3001  # Only used in SSE mode DISABLE_HEADLESS=true  # Uncomment to see the browser in action
 ```

 ### API Configuration